top of page

 Can I munch and carve?

-Sorry, nope.
-The rules of the Grange are no food allowed upstairs but you may feel free to snack as much as you want downstairs or outside.
-Covered drinks are allowed upstairs and we will have a volunteer in the kitchen to keep everyone supplied in coffee, iced tea and treats.
+Why yes you can.
+Please be considerate of your fellow carvers while doing so by considering covered drinks and not trying to run a hibachi at the table.
+We will have a volunteer in the kitchen to keep everyone supplied in coffee, iced tea and treats.
 If you would like to bring snacks to share, please feel free.

 Do I need to take classes all 5 days?